On our 7th birthday, a thank you to our first 800 subscribers. (And the case for subscribing if you haven’t already)

 (Fair warning: This post is long…and it doesn’t contain any news about northeast Johnson County.
 But if you’re interested in the sausage-making aspect of the site, read on!)

-Well, dear readers, today we turn seven years old.
+Well, dear readers, this week we turned seven years old.
 It’s fair to say we’ve come a long way since that first post on June 15, 2010.

 In fact, over those seven years, we’ve become the most turned-to source for news and information about community life in northeast Johnson County.
 But in the tumultuous world of the news business, sheer traffic is no guarantee of success, particularly at the local level.
 The desire to ensure we can keep publishing for another seven years is what led to April’s move toward a subscription model.